PaulTOliver/salis-v2/README.md

 - Swapping or splitting when not owning 2 memory blocks
 - Dividing by zero

-### The Common Pipe
+### The Common Sender and Receiver
-The common pipe is a mechanism through which different SALIS simulations can communicate.
-This is done via a FIFO file object that gets instantiated whenever a Salis simulation is running.
-Organisms can push or pull instructions to/from this common pipe via the SEND/RCVE instructions.
+Common sender and receiver are special functors through which SALIS simulations can communicate.
+Organisms can push or pull instructions via these functions, which must be provided by the wrapper application.
+With some configuration, genetic data may easily travel through a local or wide area network.

 ### Instruction set
 |Name |Symbol |Arguments |Description |